van001/lesscode-fp/README.md

 # Overview
 ![Lego Kids](lego-kid.jpeg) Based on my earlier work on [Functional Thinking](https://github.com/van001/lesscode), I propose the following [functions](https://github.com/van001/lesscode-fp/blob/master/src/index.js) (subject to change).
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

-- In pure functional programming languages, you are either writing functions with no side effects (pure functions) or functions with side effects (Monads).
+In pure functional programming languages, you are either writing functions with no side effects (pure functions) or functions with side effects (Monads).

-- **Pure functions** (no side-effect) are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
+- **Pure function** : have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.

-- **Monads** (functions with side-effects) lets you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence (one after another).
+- **Monads** : functions with side-effects, let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence (one after another).

-- In pure FP you have **fewer categories** (data structures). e.g list, tuple, map (non mutable).
+- **Fewer categories** :  e.g list, tuple, map (non mutable).

-- In pure FP your data is **immutable** and there is technically no assignment.
-You are either naming your data and functions or composing them.
+- **Immutable** : data is immutable.

-- The origin of functional programming, Lambda calculus, only allowed **single input/ output**.
+- **Single input/ output** : the origin of functional programming, ***lambda calculus***, only allowed single input/ ouput.
 While it may not be always practical, try to adhere by it as much.

-If there is more than one input then make sure you adhere to **data last** principle.
-Any function you write has to accept some input which it uses/manipulate to generate an output, make them last.
+- **Data Last** : functions that take more than one parameter,  should accept data as the last parameter.

-- Use **currying** if your function takes more than one parameter.
-Currying allows you to partially apply data that you might need for multi parameter functions.
-Currying allows you to create your own DSL (domain specifi language) by partially applying many generic functions.
+- **Currying** : function that takes more than one parameter, curry  them (f(a, b) => f(a) -> f(b)).
+Currying allows you to partially apply other options (initialize) and dependencies (injection) that you might need for multi parameter functions.
+Currying also allows you to create your own DSL (domain specifi language) by partially applying many generic functions and creating a new domain specfic one.

-- Programming in general is about **composibility** (re-useability).
-In FP, you live and die by it.
+- **Composing** : in FP, you live and die by it.
 You should be able to compose functions to produce more specific functions.
 We will be using $ / $M for pure functions / monadic composition (see examples below)

 # Features